GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### Certutil Method
 Add COMMON to the Enterprise Trust Store by using the _certuil_ tool.
 You must have **Enterprise Administrator** permissions for the domain to use _certutil_.

-1. To publish/add a certificate to Enterprise Trust, enter:
+1. To publish/add a certificate to the Enterprise Trust Store, enter:

 ```
   	certutil –dspublish –f <certificate_to_publish.cer or fcpca.cer> NTAuthCA